 Bus lane and box junction fines are changing

-The result: assuming this move is passed by parliament (it was supposed to happen at the end of 2021), there is likely to be an increase in the number of yellow box junctions around the country that are monitored by camera.
+The result: assuming this move is passed by parliament (it was supposed to happen at the end of 2021), there is likely to be an increase in the number of yellow box junctions around the country that are monitored by a camera.
 That means there’s a greater chance of being caught if you break box junction rules.

 Parking on pavements